- The Griffon Vulture can fly up to 37,000 feet.

 Migratory birds have the ability to achieve incredible heights, easily joining the most powerful manmade air transports in the world.
 These creatures inspired the architects of air travel, as well as skydivers, zip-lining, and soaring on roller coasters.

-But enough fancy talk.
-Let’s get to the meat of this blog.
 We’d all love to be able to leap in the air like these 10 highest-flying birds in the world.

 #1 Ruppell’s Griffon Vulture — 37,000 feet